Narmatha-212006/Smart-Helpdesk-Ticketing-Solution-for-IT-Services/README.md

 # 🎫 Smart Helpdesk Ticketing Solution for IT Services

-> An intelligent web-based IT helpdesk ticketing system that enables users to raise support tickets, allows agents to manage and resolve issues, and provides administrators with centralized control over IT service operations
+> An intelligent web-based IT helpdesk ticketing system that enables users to raise support tickets, allows agents to manage and resolve issues, and provides administrators with centralized control over IT service operations.

 ## 📌 Overview

 **Smart Helpdesk Ticketing Solution for IT Services** is a web-based IT support management platform designed to simplify and automate the process of reporting, tracking, assigning, and resolving technical issues.